Terence Lam

 Terence Lam Ka-him (林家謙; born 3 September 1991) is a Hong Kong composer, singer-songwriter, and record producer.
-Lam had a musical interest at a young age, having started to learn playing the piano when he was four or five years old.
+Lam had a musical interest since a young age, which he started to learn playing the piano when he was four or five years old.
 He attended the Lingnan University, where he received the Bachelor of Arts (Honours) in Contemporary English Studies in 2013.
 During his university studies, Lam participated in several college singing competitions, where he met the singer-songwriter Chet Lam who brought him into the music industry.
 In 2014, he became a composer, signing a contract for Warner Chappell Music Hong Kong where at one point he was composing one song a week.